 Happy Halloween, Almanac fans!

 What’s your favorite Halloween tradition?
-Let us know in the comments below!
+Do you have a costume picked out for this year?
+Let us know in the comments!